JakubSzwedowicz/Projects-CPP/README.md

 **Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.

+**Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most officient ways to find all of the smaller primes (below 10 milion).
+Function is supposed to be used multiple times during a single run, each time increasing number of primes.

+**Fast Exponentiation** - Ask the user to enter 2 integers 'a' and 'b' and output a^b in O(lg n) time complexity.
 # Custom Projects

 **Maze Generator** - Currently under development but the idea is to generate and solve mazes.